-Who, through the force of his ideas, and the brilliance of his work, has the power to change the course of wine history.
+very decade or so, a winemaker comes along who, through the force of his ideas, and the brilliance of his work, has the power to change the course of wine history.

 Anselme Selosse is such an individual-and the man most responsible for the revolution that's changing Champagne for the better.

-Since taking over Champagne Jacques Selosse in 1980, Anselme has used the uncompromising brilliance of his wines-as well as no small amount of charisma-to challenge Champagne's old defintions for excellence.
-If ten or twenty years from now, small, quality-driven growers have finally taken their share of the power-and the big houses have fully embraced the ideas of low yields, chemical-free vineyards and terroir-based wines-Anselme will deserve much of the credit.
+Since taking over Champagne Jacques Selosse in 1980, Anselme has used the uncompromising brilliance of his wines-as well as no small amount of charisma-to challenge Champagne's old definitions for excellence.
+If we are seeing today that small, quality-driven growers have finally taken their share of the power-and the big houses are embracing the ideas of low yields, chemical-free vineyards and terroir-based wines-Anselme surely deserves much of the credit.